gnieh/diffson/README.markdown

 The _diff_ between two arrays is computed by using the [Patience Diff][4] algorithm to compute the [LCS][5] between both arrays, which is quite simple to implement.

-However one can replace the implementation by any other algorithm that implements the `gnieh.diffson.Lcs` trait, e.g.:
+However, one can replace the implementation by any other algorithm that implements the `gnieh.diffson.Lcs` trait, e.g.:
 ```scala
 val diff = new JsonDiff(new MyLcsAlgorithm)
 ```